slott56/building-skills-oo-design-book/source/craps/refactoring.rst

 Our second design decision, then, is to create a :class:`RandomEventFactory` class out of the :class:`Dice` and :class:`Wheel` classes.
-Each subclass provides an initialization method that constructs the the :class:`RandomEvent` instances.
+Each subclass provides an initialization method that constructs the :class:`RandomEvent` instances.

 When we move on to tackle cards, we'll have to create a subclass that